Christopher's Keynotes

 Signature Keynotes

 How do we create strong, inclusive, and durable social structures in today’s fragmented world?
-This keynote explores how to design community and culture with intention—drawing from spiritual wisdom, lived experience, and emerging science.
+This keynote explores how to design community with intention—drawing from spiritual wisdom, lived experience, and emerging science.

 An exploration of resilience from multiple angles—historical, biological, and emotional.
 Participants leave with tools to meet challenges, build grit, and recover stronger.